 Yes. e-hub Health commissioned me2 accessibility to conduct an Accessibility Audit on the moodgym website.
 On 10 July 2019 me2 accessibility certified that the moodgym website satisfied all Level A and AA Success Criteria of the Web Content Accessibility Guidelines (WCAG) 2.1 specification.

-eHub Health welcomes independent research on the use of moodgym with specific population groups or settings.
+e-hub Health welcomes independent research on the use of moodgym with specific population groups or settings.

 We encourage researchers to contact the moodgym support team to discuss the requirements of your research.

-The new version of moodygm is also available in German.
+moodygm is also available in German.
 You can access German moodgym at moodgym.de.

 The previous version of moodgym was also available in Dutch, Finnish, Chinese and Norwegian, however unfortunately these versions have not been updated and are no longer available.